matthewsolc66/Barcode-Reading/README.md

 6. OCR Cleaning: normalizes noisy characters (O→0, I→1, etc.), applies regex extraction for part/serial patterns.
 7. Validation: ensures part format `P####-#####`; serial prefix `S900` + 15 digits (week/year sanity checks may be applied internally).
 8. Output: creates `Sorted_Images/<Part>/<Serial>/` and copies images there.
-9. Report: summary file lists totals and any unresolved images (if implemented).
+9. Report: summary file lists totals and any unresolved images.
 10. Completion: final counts shown; window pauses (batch mode) so you can read results.

 ## Optional Configuration
 - `part_numbers_config.txt`: one part number per line to reinforce recognition.
-- `ocr_region_tester.py`: tuning tool for OCR extraction (not needed for normal use).
 - Debug crops can be enabled in the script if you toggle the internal debug flag (kept off by default in distribution for cleanliness).

 ## Useful Files